 The AOA has worked tirelessly to combat the sale of contact lenses without prescriptions.
 Previous efforts include a partnership with the FDA and Department of Homeland Security to end the importation and sale of illegal novelty and counterfeit contact lenses.

 "The AOA has been the leading voice nationally in urging federal agencies to do more to target illegal contact lens sales and sellers and help safeguard consumers," says Jon Hymes, AOA Washington office director.

 The AOA also helped put an end to illegal decorative contact lens sales at the national retailer Urban Outfitters.
 After AOA President Mitchell T. Munson, O.D., wrote a letter to the company's CEO, sales were halted (member login required).

-"Even though these are non-corrective lenses, they still pose the same potential health and safety risks as other contact lenses," said Glenda Secor, O.D., chair of the AOA's Contact Lens and Cornea Section and president of the Georgia Optometric Association, in a previous story on aoa.org/news.
+"Even though these are non-corrective lenses, they still pose the same potential health and safety risks as other contact lenses," said Glenda Secor, O.D., chair of the AOA's Contact Lens and Cornea Section in a previous story on aoa.org/news.